theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/glossary.md

 :   An open source framework to create static websites (Jekyll alternative with a focus on documentation).

+### `mkdocs.yml`

+:   The configuration file for MKDocs projects.
+The mkdocs.yml file contains the setup of the Material theme, plugins, variables and other important definitions used in an MKDocs project.

+	The file is located in the root directory of an MKDocs project.
+Every Theobald Software product has it's own mkdocs.yml file.

 ### `Material Theme`

 :   An open source theme for MKDocs that comes with multiple features and plugins.